-Regulation 19 of chapter I and regulation 4 of chapter XI\ of SOLAS 74; article 21 of Load Lines 66; articles 5 and 6, regulation 8A\\ of Annex I, regulation 15\\ of Annex II, regulation 8\\ of Annex III and regulation 8\\ of Annex V of MARPOL 73/78; article X of STCW 78; and, article 12 of Tonnage Measurement 69 provide for control procedures to be followed by a Party to a relevant convention with regard to foreign ships visiting their ports.
-The authorities of port States should make effective use of these provisions for the purposes of identifying deficiencies, if any, in such ships which may render them substandard (see 4.1), and ensuring that remedial measures are taken.
+Regulation 19 of chapter I, regulation 6.2 of chapter IX, regulation 4 of chapter XI-1 and regulation 9 of chapter XI-2 of SOLAS, as modified by the SOLAS Protocol 1988; article 21 of Load Lines, as modified by the Load Lines Protocol 1988; articles 5 and 6, regulation 11 of Annex I, regulation 16.9 of Annex II, regulation 8 of Annex III, regulation 13 of Annex IV, regulation 8 of Annex V and regulation 10 of Annex VI of MARPOL; article X of STCW; article 12 of Tonnage and article 11 of AFS provide for control procedures to be followed by a Party to a relevant convention with regard to foreign ships visiting their ports.
+The authorities of port States should make effective use of these provisions for the purposes of identifying deficiencies, if any, in such ships which may render them substandard (see section 3.1), and ensuring that remedial measures are taken.

-1.5 SHIPS OF NON-PARTIES AND SHIPS BELOW CONVENTION SIZE
+1.5 SHIPS OF NON-PARTIES

-- 1.5.1 Article II(3) of the Protocol of 1978 to SOLAS 74, article 5(4) of MARPOL 73/78, and article X(5) of STCW 78, provide that no more favourable treatment is to be given to the ships of countries which are not Party to the Convention.
-All Parties should as a matter of principle apply the procedures set out in this document to ships of non-Parties and ships below convention size in order to ensure that equivalent surveys and inspections are conducted and an equivalent level of safety and protection of the marine environment are ensured. - 1.5.2 As ships of non-Parties and ships below convention size are not provided with SOLAS, Load Line or MARPOL certificates, as applicable, or the crew members may not hold valid STCW certificates, the Port State Control Officer (PSCO), taking into account the principles established in this document, should be satisfied that the ship and crew do not present a danger to those on board or an unreasonable threat of harm to the marine environment.
+- 1.5.1 Article I(3) of the SOLAS Protocol 1988, article 5(4) of MARPOL, article X(5) of STCW and article 3(3) of AFS provide that no more favourable treatment is to be given to the ships of countries which are not Party to the relevant Convention.
+All Parties should, as a matter of principle, apply these Procedures to ships of non-Parties in order to ensure that equivalent surveys and inspections are conducted and an equivalent level of safety and protection of the marine environment is ensured. - 1.5.2 As ships of non-Parties are not provided with SOLAS, Load Lines or MARPOL certificates, as applicable, or the crew members may not hold STCW certificates, the Port State Control Officer (PSCO), taking into account the principles established in these Procedures, should be satisfied that the ship and crew do not present a danger to those on board or an unreasonable threat of harm to the marine environment.
 If the ship or crew has some form of certification other than that required by a convention, the PSCO may take the form and content of this documentation into account in the evaluation of that ship.
-The conditions of and on such a ship and its equipment and the certification of the crew and the flag State's minimum manning standard shall be compatible with the aims of the provisions of the conventions; otherwise, the ship shall be subject to such restrictions as are necessary to obtain a comparable level of safety and protection of the marine environment.
+The conditions of and on such a ship and its equipment and the certification of the crew and the flag State's minimum manning standard should be compatible with the aims of the provisions of the conventions; otherwise, the ship should be subject to such restrictions as are necessary to obtain a comparable level of safety and protection of the marine environment.